 Everywhere was deserted.
 Although I doubt Thursday mornings are ever busy it was a little weird how empty the site was.
 Apart from two guards at a gate later that day, and a a distant one riding a scooter, there was absolutely no-one.
 No tourists, no personnel, no locals.
 For a couple of hours it was birdsong, a gentle breeze and distant echoes from passing trains.

 I wasn't sure if entry was permitted but I could see a few tourist boards.
 So I assumed it was fine and made my way along the tracks.
 The workshop was full of small sugar railway train engines.
 This was the first time I'd seen them up close and they were a lot bigger than I thought they'd be.
 I'd assumed they'd be tiny narrow gauge toys.
-Going inside and around the trains seemed no problem with a few information boards scattered around.
+Going inside and around the trains seemed to be no problem and a few information boards were scattered around.
 At one point I headed up to a second floor which had some rooms with cluttered bookshelves.
 At the top of the stairs an alarm sounded and I wondered if I was about to be apprehended.
 Down the tracks a small train engine reversed into the distance and the alarm stopped.

 The original location of the sugar plant was next to the train depot.
 Some old photos can be seen here.
 There are also some aerial comparisons here.
-Now there is just an open grass plain and the some overgrown wasteland.
+Now there is just an open grass plain and some overgrown wasteland.
 A few sculptures dot the grass along with an incongruous transformer.
 This section of the site I think is generally accessible to the public.
-I realized with some horror while crossing the grass that all those white areas were spiderwebs.
-I didn't see any weavers though so I assume they were tiny or well-hidden.
+I realized with some horror while crossing the grass that all the white areas were spiderwebs.
+I didn't see any weavers though so I assumed they were tiny or well-hidden.